 Reimagining Aid Design and Delivery (RADD)

 As lawmakers consider reauthorization of the Higher Education Act, the student aid programs continue to face severe funding and efficiency problems.
-With grant assistance from the Bill & Melinda Gates Foundation through Phase 1 of their "Reimagining Aid Design and Delivery" (RADD) project, NASFAA on February 13, 2013 released a policy brief examining the current systems of student aid with an eye towards reimagining how they could be improved in the future.
+With grant assistance from the Bill & Melinda Gates Foundation through Phase 1 of their "Reimagining Aid Design and Delivery" (RADD) project, NASFAA in February 2013 released a policy brief examining the current systems of student aid with an eye towards reimagining how they could be improved in the future.
 The report included input, suggestions and feedback from NASFAA members across the nation and other members of the higher education community.